stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

         }
     }

-For password policies, you can:
+For password policies, you can modify:

-+ Modify the Directory's Password Reset Workflow
++ Password Reset Workflow for Directory's Accounts
-+ Update the password strength requirements for accounts
++ Password Strength Policy for Directory's Accounts

-#### Modify the Directory's Password Reset Workflow
+#### Password Reset Workflow for Directory's Accounts

 The Password Reset Email is configurable for a directory.
 There is a set of properties that define its behavior.
 This includes the `resetEmailStatus` and the `resetEmailTemplates` for the initial password reset email that sends an email to the account's email address with a link to reset the account's password and `resetSuccessEmailStatus` and the `resetSuccessEmailTemplates` for the resulting email that is sent when the password reset is successful through the email workflow.